eonsriram/Emotional-Analysis-on-Twitter-data/README.md

 Scrapes tweets and and performs Emotional analysis on them.

 # Design
-app2.py holds the Flask application for the root direcory of the webpage
+Flask-App directory holds the Flask application and the dependencies for Heroku app, which is the root direcory of the webpage.

-app.py holds the dashboard for the live twitter streaming.
+dash-app directory holds the dashboard, made from Plotly-Dash api, along with dependencies for the live twitter streaming.

 emotionalanalysis.py is the python file which has source code for predicting the emotions, twitterscrape.py is the python file for the source code to handle att twitter related operations.